Mbell42/UCSD-CodeBootCamp-11_Note-Taker/README.md

 2020.03.14_2025 - Added empty'server', 'routes_api', and 'routes_html' .js files.

 2020.03.14_2233 - For 'server.js', added dependencies, set up express, opened the initial port, and set up paths to route files in develop/routes.

+2020.03.14_~~ - For 'server.js', I configured express to parse data, and added a listener to start the server when the port is accessed.